-NC Drivers' Licenses: § 20-7
+NC Driver's Licenses: § GS 20-7

-North Carolina drivers licenses and state identification cards are printed vertically to make it easier to identify persons under age 21.
-The border around the holders photo shows the date that the person turns 18 and 21 years old.
-NC Real ID's (with gold star) are required by May 7, 2025 to board commercial fight and enter secure federal buildings
+North Carolina driver's licenses and state identification cards are printed vertically to make it easier to identify persons under age 21.
+The border under the holder's photo shows the date that the person turns 18 years old and/or 21 years old.
+The NC REAL ID's (with gold star) may provide access to federal facilities and/or airlines without additional documentation requirements.

-Vertical-Red Border
+Vertical-Red and Yellow bar